cmusphinx/cmusphinx.github.io/wiki/faq.md

 CMUSphinx decoders do not include format converters, they have no idea how to decode encoded audio.
 Before processing audio must be converted to PCM format.
-Recommended format is ''16khz 16bit little-endian mono''.
-If you are decoding telephone quality audio you can also decode ''8khz 16bit little-endian mono'', but you usually need to reconfigure the decoder to input 8khz audio.
-For example, pocketsphinx has ''-samprate 8000'' option in configuration.
+Recommended format is `16khz 16bit little-endian mono`.
+If you are decoding telephone quality audio you can also decode `8khz 16bit little-endian mono`, but you usually need to reconfigure the decoder to input 8khz audio.
+For example, pocketsphinx has `-samprate 8000` option in configuration.

-You can find out file format using ''soxi'' command or ''file'' command.
+You can find out file format using `soxi` command or `file` command.

 You can convert your encoded audio into required format with ffmpeg or with other specialized decoder: